Short Answer

 Contract Snapshot

-This market resolves to 'Yes' if the average price of Urea (46-0-0) fertilizer, according to the USDA’s Illinois Production Cost Reports, exceeds $1200 per ton after market issuance and before January 1, 2027; otherwise, it resolves to 'No'.
-The market opened on March 20, 2026, and will close early if the 'Yes' event occurs.
-If the event does not occur, the market closes by December 31, 2026, with payouts projected 30 minutes after closing.
+This market resolves to "Yes" if the average price of Urea (46-0-0) fertilizer, as reported by the United States Department of Agriculture’s Illinois Production Cost Reports, exceeds $1000 per ton after the contract's issuance and before January 1, 2027; otherwise, it resolves to "No." The market opened on March 20, 2026, and will close early if the price condition is met, or by December 31, 2026, at 11:59pm EST, with projected payouts 30 minutes after closing.
+Insider trading by employees of the source agencies or individuals with material, non-public information is prohibited.

 Available Contracts